mapk/monostack/readme.txt

 Yes.
 I use CSS variables which are not supported in IE. I also use ES6 (ie. arrow functions and includes) which are also not supported in IE.

 == Changelog ==

+= 2.0.3 =
+* Updated the .site-title styles so that it displays correctly across all screens.

 = 2.0.2 =
 * Updated some styling for the preformatted and code blocks.
 Tested with 5.0.